robert-richardson-1/Richardson-Data-Science-Portfolio/TidyData-Project/README.md

 ## Dataset Overview

 Source: [Mutant Moneyball on GitHub](https://github.com/EliCash82/mutantmoneyball).
 One row per X-Men member, columns named TotalValue{Decade}s_{Market}.
-Through cleaning: melted data from wide to long form, split column names into Decade and Market, cleaned "$" and "," from monetary strings, dropped rows with no recorded sale.
+Through cleaning: melted data from wide to long form, split column names into Decade and Market, cleaned "$" and "," from monetary strings, and dropped rows with no recorded sale.

 ## Visualizations